wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

 {% include l18n.html %}
 {% include _toc.html %}

+The scene is in snow because Snowflake founders are fond of snow.

-This is a deep-dive hands-on approach to learning and using the Snowflake cloud database.
+The photo at the top shows a large lake house because this article is a deep-dive hands-on approach to learning and using Snowflake, which provides what the IT (Information Technology) world calls a "Data Lakehouse".
+That analogy takes some explanation.

 {% include whatever.html %}